 Nursing offers a Master of Science in Nursing (MSN) program to prepare bachelors of science nurses to develop skills and competencies needed for professional nursing practice.
-The mission of the MSN Program is:

 To provide educational mobility and preparation at the graduate level to qualified registered nurses.
 The MSN program directly addresses the need for masters prepared nurses in the state and region that the University serves.
 The nursing faculty is committed to excellence in developing masters prepared nurses.

 - Facilitate students’ mastery of knowledge and skills essential for professional nursing roles.

 - Prepare masters level nurses who reflect increased competency with the cultures and communities served.

 - Impact the current and future local, state, and regional needs for master’s prepared nurses.

 - Prepare masters level nurses for further graduate and doctoral studies.

 At the conclusion of the program, the student will: